Kiwi Nutrition Benefits for Health, Plus How to Prepare - Dr. Axe

 These reasons are why kiwis are among some of the best cancer-fighting foods available in nature.

-Both green and golden kiwifruit have shown antifungal and antibacterial capabilities in several studies.
+Both green and golden kiwifruit have displayed antifungal and antibacterial capabilities in several studies.
 The most antibiotic activity has been found in the seeds, which are commonly consumed with the fruit because of their small size.

 The golden kiwifruit contains a protein called actinchinin, which is suggested as the origin of its antifungal capabilities.